-The Community Challenge is a scheme for Norfolk and Suffolk led by the New Anglia Local Enterprise Partnership (LEP) aiming to encourage projects from the voluntary and community sector that can actively deliver against targets to help people in the LEP area to enter employment, and deliver against a range of work readiness outcomes.
+The Community Challenge is a scheme for Norfolk led by the New Anglia Local Enterprise Partnership (LEP) aiming to encourage projects from the voluntary and community sector that can actively deliver against targets to help people in the LEP area to enter employment, and deliver against a range of work readiness outcomes.

 Challenge proposals should focus on employability outcomes for adults and/ or NEET young people (not in education, employment or training), and particularly those facing challenges that present additional obstacles to entering employment, such as long term unemployment, disability, homelessness, or offending history.